gabrielloppes/FindMyCoffeeAPI/README.md

 # **Find My Coffee Backend**

-Find nearby coffee shops and enjoy a greate cup of coffee with friends, family or by yourself.
+Find nearby coffee shops and enjoy a great cup of coffee with friends, family or by yourself.

 ## **Topics**
 1 - **[Technologies used](#technologies-used)**<br>